devsandanayake/AI_Based_TravelAgency_Platform/README.md

 - Access real-time safety alerts and updates.
 - Explore historical and cultural sites using cutting-edge **Augmented Reality (AR)** technology.

-By leveraging **Artificial Intelligence (AI)** and advanced data analytics, this platform improves user experience, enhances safety, and promotes equitable visibility for all tourism-related businesses, regardless of size.
+By leveraging advanced data analytics, this platform improves user experience, enhances safety, and promotes equitable visibility for all tourism-related businesses, regardless of size.

 ---

 ## Key Features
 1. **Smart Trip Planner**:
-   - Generates personalized travel itineraries based on user preferences, budget, and real-time factors like weather.
+   - Generates personalized travel itineraries based on user preferences and real-time factors like weather.
    - Provides an intuitive interface for efficient trip planning.

 2. **Reputation-Based Recommendations**: